How to Structure Your Shiny App Like a Pro

 Letting the code rot isn’t an option.

 So I learned best practices.
 Read books.
-Tried frameworks like golem or rhino.
+Tried Shiny frameworks like rhino.

 Over the years, picking up what worked, discarding what didn’t, and learning from a few painful mistakes, I built my own approach.